When to visit

 At Bluff Fort you will have the opportunity to learn more about these remarkable pioneers, their amazing engineering and their life in the desert.
 You can watch an informative short film, see a fully loaded wagon, tour inside reconstructed log cabins, see photos of the early residents, enter an authentic Navajo hogan (traditional house), dress in traditional pioneer clothing and even buy some souvenirs at the gift shop.

 Admission is free, but donations are greatly appreciated.
-Open daily from 9 a.m. to 5 p.m.
-Closed on Thanksgiving Day (4th Thursday in November) and from December 22 to January 2.
+Open Monday-Saturday from 10 a.m. to 5 p.m. and Sundays from noon to 5 p.m.

 Where to eat